 The Department of Veterans Affairs requires that coursework must be credited towards the associate of arts or associate of science degrees, approved applied degrees (A.A.B and A.A.S), one-year and short-term technical certificates.
 If educational goals are unclear, the student should consider declaring the associate of arts degree.

-The student must report any schedule changes and supply a copy of the new schedule to the LCCC veterans’ certifying official.
+The student must report any schedule changes and supply a copy of the new schedule to LCCC's school certifying official.
 The Department of Veterans Affairs requires that coursework is applicable to the chosen degree or certificate.
 Courses that are not applicable to the chosen degree or certificate cannot be certified.
 The student will receive either a written notice or a telephone call when a course(s) cannot be certified.
 It is the student’s responsibility to respond to the notice.
 Please allow enough time to process a schedule adjustment (drop/add), if necessary.

 Change of degree or certificate program

 A change of degree or certificate program is permitted but must be accompanied by a Change of Program/Place of Training VA form 22-1995 or 22-5495 (available in the Enrollment, Financial and Career Services division).
 The form is available online at www.gibill.va.gov.
 Simply key in VA Form 22-1995 in the search box to find the online form.
 Any dependent of a veteran receiving Chapter 35 benefits the use the Change of Program/Place of Training VA Form 22-5495.
 Forward the completed 22-1995 or 22-5495 as an attachment to firstname.lastname@example.org.
 VA Forms are also available in the forms library in the Enrollment, Financial and Career Service lobby.
 It is the Veteran's Administration's decision to approve or disapprove the proposed change.